-Year 10 Unit Description Assessment Overview

-Unit 1 Properties of Matter Data Test

-This unit explores the fundamentals of chemistry and the properties of matter.
+Year 10 Unit Description Assessment Overview Unit 1 Properties of Matter This unit explores the fundamentals of chemistry and the properties of matter.
 This is accomplished by examining the characteristics of matter and the periodic table.
 The properties of molecules, compounds and mixtures are also linked to elemental properties.
-Measurement and sources of error are also discussed.
-Research Investigation Supervised Assessment

-Unit 2 Chemical Bonding

-Chemical bonding is the chemistry involved in atoms joining through electron interactions.
-This unit examines a variety of bonding types (ionic and covalent) and links these to the properties of the bonding type and the elements within.
+Measurement and sources of error are explored.
+Data Test Research Investigation Unit 2 Chemical Bonding Chemical bonding is the chemistry involved in atoms joining through electron interactions.
+This unit examines a variety of bonding types (metallic, ionic and covalent) and links these to the properties of the bonding type and the elements within.
 Atomic structure and variations (Isotopes) are also explored.

-Unit 3 Chemical Reactions Student Experiment

-Chemical reactions are often seen to be the most exciting component of science.
-This unit focuses on the types of chemical reactions and also on the quantitative amount of chemicals used and produced (Reaction rates).
+Supervised Assessment Unit 3 Chemical Reactions Chemical reactions are often seen to be the most exciting component of science.
+This unit focuses on the types of chemical reactions and also on the quantitative amount of chemicals used and produced (reaction rates).
 Solubility rules and aqueous solutions are also discussed.
-Supervised Assessment

-Unit 4 Quantitative Analysis

-This unit focuses on the quantitative analysis area of chemistry (stoichiometry).
-This analysis helps to ensure an understanding of chemical reactions.
+Student Experiment Unit 4 Quantitative Analysis Supervised Assessment This unit focuses on the quantitative analysis area of chemistry (stoichiometry).
+This analysis helps to ensure an understanding of chemical reactions. - Зирегизей Аз зеззіпені